microsoft/ML-For-Beginners/README.md

 ## Help Wanted!

 Would you like to contribute a translation?
-Please read our [translation guidelines](TRANSLATIONS.md) and add input [here](https://github.com/microsoft/ML-For-Beginners/issues/71).
+Please read our [translation guidelines](TRANSLATIONS.md) and add a templated issue to manage the workload [here](https://github.com/microsoft/ML-For-Beginners/issues).

 ## Other Curricula